 In the collection of Emperor Rudolf II, nephew of King Philip II of Spain, one could see a supposed unicorn’s horn, stuffed mutant animals, the skeleton of a giant and its star piece: the Codex Gigas, also known as the Devil’s Bible.

-The «Devil’s Bible» reduced to the golden scale of God
+Codex Gigas: The ‘Devil’s Bible’ reduced to God’s golden scale

 The Codex Gigas is a medieval manuscript dating from the 13th century, created in the Podlažice Monastery in what is now the Czech Republic.
 The story of its creation is a mystery in itself, as the identity of the author and the precise circumstances in which it was written are unknown.
 A palaeographic study of its text proves that a single scribe worked on the manuscript for around 30 years, as the work is impressive in both its content and its size.
-Measuring 89 cm high, 49 cm wide and weighing around 75 kg, it is the largest medieval manuscript in the world.
+It is 89 cm high, 49 cm wide and weighs about 75 kg, making it the largest medieval manuscript in the world.

-The Czech government paid the Swedish government ten million dollars to temporarily exhibit the work in Prague
+The Czech government paid ten million dollars to the Swedish government to temporarily exhibit the Codex Gigas in Prague

 One of the most remarkable aspects of the Codex Gigas is the presence of a disturbing illustration depicting the devil in all his grisly glory.
-This image is the source of the legend of the ‘Devil’s Manuscript’, which suggests that the scribe made a pact with Satan to complete the work in a single night in exchange for his soul.
-Although this story is based more on fantasy than reality, the presence of this intriguing image has contributed to the manuscript’s fame.
+This image is the source of the legend of the ‘Devil’s Manuscript’.
+It suggests that the scribe made a pact with Satan to complete the work in a single night in exchange for his soul.
+Although this story is based more on fantasy than reality, the presence of this intriguing image has contributed to the fame of the Codex Gigas.

 The legend of the ‘Devil’s Manuscript’ has given rise to numerous theories and speculations over the centuries.
 Although it is unlikely that a scribe would have made a pact with the devil, history has fuelled the perception that the Codex Gigas is a cursed work.
-Over the centuries, the Codex was the bearer of a supposed curse that led it to change “residence” for a long time until it was picked up by invaders to the rule of Rudolf II, who came from Sweden, and who gave the present to his queen Christina, who longed to possess the greatest library of her time.
+Over the centuries, the Codex Gigas was the bearer of a supposed curse that caused it to change ‘residence’ for a long time.
+It was finally picked up by invaders to the rule of Rudolf II, who came from Sweden, and who gave the present to their queen Christina, who longed to possess the greatest library of her time.

 Since the 17th century, the Codex Gigas has left Swedish territory on two occasions: